bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 #define COW_MAX_PARALLEL_BACKGROUND_UPLOADS 2 // maximum number of parallel uploads while the image is still mounted
 #define COW_URL_STRING_SIZE 500 // Max string size for an url
 #define COW_SHOW_UL_SPEED 1 // enable display of ul speed in cow status file
+#define COW_MAX_IMAGE_SIZE 1000LL * 1000LL * 1000LL * 1000LL; // Maximum size an image can have(tb*gb*mb*kb)
 // +++++ COW API Endpoints +++++
 #define COW_API_CREATE "%s/api/File/Create"
 #define COW_API_UPDATE "%s/api/File/Update?guid=%s&BlockNumber=%lu"
 #define COW_API_START_MERGE "%s/api/File/StartMerge"
 ```

 - ```COW_MIN_UPLOAD_DELAY``` defines the minimum time in seconds that must have elapsed since the last modification of a cow block before it is uploaded.
 This value can be fine tuned.
 A larger value usually reduces duplicate block uploads.
 While a lower value usually reduces the time for the final upload after the image got unmounted.
+If you define `COW_DUMP_BLOCK_UPLOADS` and have set the command line parameter `--cowStatFile`, then after the block upload is complete, a list of all blocks and sorted by the number of uploads will be dumped into status.txt.
+This can help adjusting `COW_MIN_UPLOAD_DELAY`.

 - ```COW_STATS_UPDATE_TIME``` defines the update frequency in seconds of the stdout print/ stats file update.
 Setting this to low could impact the performance since it hast to loop over all blocks.
 - ```COW_MAX_PARALLEL_UPLOADS``` defines to maximal number of parallel block uploads.
 These number is used once the image hast been dismounted and the final blocks are uploaded